 Rebecca Lavinson and Bridget Brown offer a recap of a recent convening in which states had their say about establishing and re-designing research offices.

-The Discussion group meeting convened leaders from three states to explore how and when to use RPPs and how to build capacity to engage in effective RPPs under…
+This discussion group convened leaders from three states to explore how to build capacity to engage in effective RPPs under ESSA.

 - July 18, 2018